KSU-Fall-2024-Minecraft-Gamemode-T3/Prison/README.md

 Refills a specified mine, the name of the mine must be in the mines.yml file

+>/mine mines <minename>

+Creates a Sign for a mine and will write it to the mines.yml file

+>/cells rent <cellname>

+Rents a cell based on its name.
+If the player has the money to do so, the cell is attributed to that player and updates the sign to state who has rented the cell.

 >/warp <location>

 Teleports the user to a specified mine or to the cells area